adonespitogo/hypr/README.md

 pipewire wireplumber pipewire-pulse pipewire-audio pipewire-alsa
 ```

-Or you can use the attached script "set-hypr" to install everything for you.
+Or you can use the attached script "setup.sh" to install everything for you.

 Below is a list of the packages that would be installed